17 July 2020

 When Roland Petit and Zizi Jeanmaire toured the Ballets de Paris through the U.S. in 1955 they were showered with Hollywood invitations.
 To Jeanmaire's chagrin, Petit chose a younger lookalike, Leslie Caron, to be the lead in his Fred Astaire musical Daddy Long Legs (Jean Negulesco, 1955).

 In 1970, Petit accepted to take the direction of the Paris Opera ballet, but he resigned after only six months.
 He bought Le Casino de Paris to create two musicals: 'La Revue' and 'Zizi je t’aime', with scenery and costumes from Erté, Yves Saint Laurent, Vasarély, Guy Pellaert, and César.
 Lyrics are by Jean-Jacques Debout, Guy Béart, Jean Férrat, Michel Legrand, and Serge Gainsbourg.
-The result was a supercharged new kind of music-hall, in which Zizi was the centre.
-In 1976, in spite of the big success, the tax burden forced Roland Petit and Zizi Jeanmaire to give up Le Casino de Paris.
+The result was a supercharged new kind of music hall, in which Zizi was the centre.
+In 1976, despite the big success, the tax burden forced Roland Petit and Zizi Jeanmaire to give up Le Casino de Paris.

 Zizi Jeanmaire, Rudolf Nureyev